These grain free tortillas are the best low-carb, keto friendly almond flour tortillas I have ever tried.

 I then tested on my friends.
-I have one in particular who strictly follows the keto diet.
-She was over the moon.
+I have one friend in particular who strictly follows the keto diet and she was over the moon.

 I had two other friends who don’t follow a low-carb diet, but wanted to know more about grain free living.
 I invited them for lunch.
 They loved them and immediately texted me for the recipe when they got home.

 I am as excited about these as I am about my grain free biscuits.
 I know that when people are following a low-carb diet they miss certain foods and that’s when too often the diet goes away.
 These make a keto or lower carb life very livable.

 They are so easy to make.
 I put all the ingredients in my kitchen aid mixer, but you can use a food processor.
 I use this tortilla press (amazon link) to make the perfect rounds with these parchment papers. (amazon link).

 Grain Free Tortillas are Keto Friendly at only 1 Net Carb.